 - Register Democrats who move into their neighborhoods

-- Help Democrats on Election Day by making sure they know where their polling place is and that they have a way to get there
+- Help Democrats on Election Day by making sure they know where their polling place is and that they have a way to get there.

 - Sign up registered Democrats to the Permanent Early Voting List so they receive their ballots in the mail.
-(They can return their ballots by mail OR they can go to the polls on election day if they prefer)

 - Recruit additional PCs and volunteers.